rossmessing/wordle-assist/README.md

 # wordle-assist
-A simple tool to assist wordle players
+A simple tool to assist [wordle](https://www.nytimes.com/games/wordle/index.html) players.

-This tool processes [wordle](https://www.nytimes.com/games/wordle/index.html) guesses to remove candidates that are no longer viable.
+This tool suggests words to guess, and tracks the set of possible words given guesses and results so far.

+The tool models the state of wordle as the set of possible words that may be the puzzle solution.
+Each guess eliminates possible words.

+For suggestion, this tool uses a simple $n^3$ algorithm.
+* For each possible guess
+  * For each possilbe solution
+    * How many words does this guess remove from the set of possible solutions?

 # Instructions